ManimCommunity/manim/docs/source/installation/installation_linux.rst

 instructions in `Certifying a clean install`_.

 The two necessary dependencies are cairo and ffmpeg.
-LaTeX is strongly recommended, as it is necessary to have access to the ``TexMoboject`` class.
+LaTeX is strongly recommended, as it is necessary to have access to the ``TexMobject`` class.
 Sox is only required if you want manim to play sounds when rendering scenes.

 Ubuntu/Debian